Darryl Pearce: North Melbourne Giants

 Pearce joined North Melbourne for the 1992 season, with his first game for the club being against Adelaide at the 36ers new home, the 8,000 seat Clipsal Powerhouse.
 He scored 8 points, 4 rebounds and 4 assists for the Giants, though they were beaten 106–84.
 Despite their poor start, the Giants would make the Semi-finals in 1992 where they were defeated in two games by the South East Melbourne Magic.

 After being eliminated in the 1993 Quarter finals by the Perth Wildcats, the Giants bounced back in 1994 to win their second NBL championship after defeating Pearce's former club Adelaide 2–0 in the Grand Final series.

-Darryl Pearce's last season in the NBL came in 1995.
+Pearce's last season in the NBL came in 1995.
 He announced his retirement after the Giants lost the Grand Final series to the Wildcats.

-International
+National team

-Darryl Pearce played numerous games for the Australian boomers throughout his career.
+Pearce played numerous games for the Australian Boomers throughout his career.
 He represented Australia in the 1986 FIBA World Championship in Spain, as well as at the 1988 Summer Olympics in Seoul, South Korea.

+Personal life and death

+As of 2016, Pearce worked as a financial planner and lived in Melbourne.
+He died there on 12 January 2025, at the age of 64.

 Accolades

-Darryl Pearce was inducted into the Australian Basketball Hall of Fame in 2002.
+Pearce was inducted into the Australian Basketball Hall of Fame in 2002.
+In his 14 seasons playing in the NBL, Pearce only missed playing the Finals on three occasions - 1982, 1983 and 1990.
+He played in 4 Grand Finals (1985, 1986, 1994, 1995) including the last single game Grand Final (1985) and the first Championship Series (1986), winning the title in 1986 with Adelaide and 1994 with North Melbourne.

-On 14 November 2015, the Adelaide 36ers will formally retire the No. 4 worn by Darryl Pearce as well as the No. 15 of his long time guard partner Al Green.
-The numbers will join the No. 5 of Brett Maher and the No. 33 of their 1986 championship teammate Mark Davis hanging from the rafters of the Titanium Security Arena.
+On 14 November 2015, the Adelaide 36ers formally retired the No. 4 worn by Pearce as well as the No. 15 of his long time guard partner Al Green.
+The numbers joined the No. 5 of Brett Maher and the No. 33 of their 1986 championship teammate Mark Davis hanging from the rafters of the Adelaide Entertainment Centre.

-Current

-As of 2016, Pearce lives in Melbourne where he works as a financial planner.